observablehq/plot/README.md

 })
 ```

 Plot supports many scale types.
-Some scale types are for quantitative data — values that can be subtracted, such as temperature or time.
+Some scale types are for quantitative data — values that can be added or subtracted, such as temperature or time.
 Other scale types are for ordinal or categorical data — unquantifiable values that can only be ordered, such as t-shirt sizes, or values with no inherent order that can only be tested for equality, such as types of fruit.
-Some scale types are further intended for specific visual encodings — for example, there are special scale types for [position](#position-options) and [color](#color-options).
+Some scale types are further intended for specific visual encodings — for example, as [position](#position-options) or [color](#color-options).

 You can set the scale type explicitly via the *scale*.**type** option, but typically the scale type is inferred automatically from data: strings and booleans imply an ordinal scale; dates imply a UTC scale; anything else is linear.
-We recommend explicitly converting strings to more specific types when loading data (*e.g.*, with d3.autoType or Observable’s FileAttachment).
-For simplicity’s sake, Plot assumes that data is consistently typed; inference is based solely on the first non-null, non-undefined value.
+Unless they represent text, we recommend explicitly converting strings to more specific types when loading data (*e.g.*, with d3.autoType or Observable’s FileAttachment).
+For simplicity’s sake, Plot assumes that data is consistently typed; type inference is based solely on the first non-null, non-undefined value.
 Certain mark types also imply a scale type; for example, the [Plot.barY](#plotbarydata-options) mark implies that the *x* scale is a *band* scale.

-For quantitative data (*i.e.* numbers), an optional mathematical transform may be applied to the data by changing the scale type:
+For quantitative data (*i.e.* numbers), a mathematical transform may be applied to the data by changing the scale type:

 * *linear* (default) - linear transform (translate and scale)
 * *pow* - power (exponential) transform